antonmry/jexler/side/guide/guide.md

 On each of the four platforms, there is an independent Tomcat with its jexler webapp.

-**Maintenance**
+**Checks and Cleanups**

-At work I have used it a little for small maintenance things, e.g. for checking if certain Hudson nightly builds had really run, for cleaning up log files and warning if disk space is getting low.
+At work I have used it a little for small maintenance things, e.g. for checking if certain Hudson nightly builds have really run, for cleaning up log files and for warning if disk space is getting low.

 **More**

-I am curious whether and for what purposes jexler might be used, but also not be angry if practically nobody uses it, it was fun to write jexler and I personally like it, both from a technical and an artistic perspective - that's reward enough for me :)
+I am curious whether and for what purposes jexler might be used, but would also not be angry if practically nobody uses it, it was fun to write jexler and I personally like it, both from a technical and an artistic perspective - that's reward enough for me :)

 Jexler is maybe more suited for tasks that have some leisure in them, but in principle you could also imagine to write a web server with jexlers as handlers or similar things.